 Fort Rucker, AL 36362

 Fax (DSN) 312-558-2317

 Fort Rucker family housing mission to include management, operations and maintenance, and referral services falls under Rucker-Picerne Partners, LLC.
 The military family housing at Fort Rucker has been privatized under the Army's Residential Communities Initiative (RCI) program authorized by the Military Housing Privatization Act enacted into law in 1996.
 This authorization is intended to influence the way military families live in the future by offering safe, affordable, convenient, attractive and quality residential communities for the 21st century.
-Please contact Picerne Military Housing for on-post family housing.
+Please contact Corvias Military Living for on-post family housing.

 Upgrading and replacements will continue over the next 43 years.
 Residents are now feeling the effects of the Pprivatization process through improved services, maintenance and repair services, and community activities.
 If you are interested in living in on-post family housing or more detailed information, please call the Leasing and Relocation Center (LRC) at 334-503-3644.
 The Leasing Center is located in the Soldier Service Center, building 5700, room 160.

 The number of units available at any given time varies due to new construction and renovation work.

 There are no other government housing options, such as government-owned or leased housing in the community or mobile home parks operated by the government.
 All government housing is on the installation and privatized.

 Benefits of on-post housing are 24-hour responsive maintenance technicians, family support services, professionally managed lawn care and pest control, recycling and refuse pick up, no commute, hospitality suites, children are eligible to attend DoDEA schools and much more.